For more information about bringing a computer to campus, visit the Computer Guidelines.

 The Center for Teaching and Learning (CTL) provides a variety of programs and resources both to promote a love of learning and encourage student engagement.
 CTL provides the academic services students need to succeed in college and beyond.

-The Teaching Fellow Program offers support for specific courses and is currently active in nine departments: Anthropology/Sociology, Biology, Chemistry, Economics, Geoscience, Philosophy, Physics, Psychology, and Spanish and Hispanic studies.
+The Teaching Fellow Program offers support for specific courses and is currently active in these departments: Anthropology/Sociology, Art History, Architecture, Biology, Chemistry, Economics, French and Francophone Studies, Geoscience, Philosophy, Physics, and Spanish and Hispanic studies.
 Faculty in these departments work closely with the Fellows in directing instruction, while Fellows keep regular office hours in meeting space provided by the departments.

 CTL Writing Fellows (WF) work with all students in all disciplines at any stage of written work from topic selection and brainstorming, through organization and drafting, to final polishing.
 WFs work with student writers who are working on job/internship applications, cover letters, study abroad essays, scholarships, and other writing that spans the breadth and depth of academic and co-curricular opportunities available at HWS.
 WFs are trained peer facilitators who help students develop their writing processes by asking facilitative questions and providing feedback during one-on-one or small group meetings with student writers.
 Through this collaborative process, Writing Fellows help students become more confident, conscientious and effective writers.